 Traditionally, microscopes have been human operated, with the user looking into an eyepiece, but increasingly, microscopy is becoming automated.
-At the heart of many biomedical instruments lies an automated digital microscope.
+At the heart of many biomedical instruments lies an automated regular or inverted microscope.

 In addition to basic functions such as controlling the digital camera, illumination and filter selection, microscopes require two critical positioning functions.
 One is to precisely position the sample in the XY plane.
 This can either be done with fast moves between adjacent fields (field sequential imaging), or precise constant velocity motion (scanning imaging).
 This XY motion is performed by an XY microscope stage, which is typically a thin, low-profile XY stage with a central opening for the optical axis.

-While XY microscope stages have typically been actuated with stepper motors and lead screws, cutting-edge designs employ a linear motor and a linear encoder on each axis, and close a servo feedback loop.
+Older manual microscope designs use a mechanical stage to move the sample.
+New automated XY microscope stages are typically actuated with stepper motors and lead screws, cutting-edge designs employ a linear motor and a linear encoder on each axis, and close a servo feedback loop.
 The second key positioning task in an automated microscope is a focus axis.
 This moves the objective relative to the sample so as to maintain critical focus at all times.

-While microscope focus axes have traditionally been piezo, direct drive technology with linear motors offers extended range, allowing the objective to be retracted during sample load and unload, together with very high resolution and repeatability.
+Traditional manual microscopes use micrometers to focus on the sample.
+Automated microscope focus axes typically use piezo or direct drive technology.
+Direct drive linear motors offer extended range, allowing the objective to be retracted during sample load and unload, together with very high resolution and repeatability.
 The focus axis position is typically commanded by an autofocus sensor, which derives a focus error signal via a laser diode passing through the objective or by a software autofocus algorithm.

 Optimizing the Microscope XY Stage and Z Focusing Axis